pilgreen/operakansas/content/our-performances.md

 Save the date for the World Premiere Gala Event and Performance July 30, 2021 and for Encore Performances July 31 and August 1, 2021.

-Tickets for the WORLD PREMIERE GALA are available by clicking here [WORLD PREMIERE GALA](	https://staggerwing.bpt.me "	https://staggerwing.bpt.me")
+Tickets for the WORLD PREMIERE GALA are available by clicking here [WORLD PREMIERE GALA](https://staggerwing.bpt.me "	https://staggerwing.bpt.me")

+Livestream the World Premiere GALA if you're unable to be see the show in person.
+Click here for[ LIVESTREAM tickets](https://www.sparrowlive.com/event-details/world-premiere-gala-of-staggerwing "https://www.sparrowlive.com/event-details/world-premiere-gala-of-staggerwing")

 Tickets for the Saturday Evening Encore Performances are available by clicking here[ Saturday Night Staggerwing](https://bpt.me/5170122 "https://bpt.me/5170122")